Best daily deals

 Onto the differences:

 Samsung discontinued the original Galaxy Buds when it announced the Buds 2.
-You can learn all about this in our full review, and if you can find them, you’ll enjoy the Bluetooth 5.0 firmware, IPX2 build, and 6 hours of battery life.
+You can learn all about this in our full review.
+If you can find them, you’ll enjoy the Bluetooth 5.0 firmware, IPX2 build, and 6 hours of battery life.

 The Samsung Galaxy Buds Plus and Galaxy Buds' true wireless charging cases open with the earbuds inside.